 Participation in MDIC is open to representatives of organizations that are substantially involved in medical and/or medical device:

-That are involved in the promotion of public health; or that have expertise in regulatory science.
+Our members are also involved in the promotion of public health or have expertise in regulatory science.

 MDIC works on science, not policy.

 Our work improves patient access and safety while reducing costs to the healthcare system.
 We work on what is essential to all stakeholders.
 We are helping to re-engineer the tools for innovation and regulatory assessments to address the unsustainable cost trajectory of medical technology innovation